galeone/igor/README.md

 ### Contributing
 Do you want to add some new method to improve GORM compatibility or add some new method to improve igor?

-Feel free to contribuite via Pull Request.
+Feel free to contribute via Pull Request.

 ### Testing
 To test igor, you must create a igor user on PostgreSQL and make it own the igor database.